canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Rules/2018-12-17 meeting minutes.md

     * Might be a threshold needed for scope: international project vs localized script.
 * Roundtable
   * Hervé: lots of material but will be brought to Dugald
-  * Daniel: Open Source librarie from R -> dependencie to a librarie that wasn't open source: Risk
+  * Daniel: Open Source library from R -> dependency to a library that wasn't open source: Risk